ThunderFly-aerospace/docs/avionics/TFRPMMAG01/index.md

 Place a diametrically magnetized disc magnet above the sensing area on the TOP side and keep it centered.
 Maintain a small axial air gap (< 1 mm) and avoid axial magnetization.
 Any rotation angle is acceptable; RPM is derived from the change of angle over time.

 Dimensions of the sensor follow.
-The overal thickness is 0.6 mm PCB + 1.2 mm Sensor IC height.
-Therefore 1.8mm in total.
-2 mm wide slit is usually good starting design, which allows manipulation with the sensor during maintenance.
+The overall thickness is 0.6 mm PCB + 1.2 mm Sensor IC height.
+Therefore, 1.8mm in total.
+A 2 mm wide slit is usually a good design in value, which allows manipulation with the sensor during maintenance.

 ![TFRPMMAG01 Dimensions](TFRPMMAG01-dimensions.png)